Delayed Entry Program (DEP)

 You may also be told that it’s too late, that you’ve signed the papers, taken the oath, and you’re in.
 That’s false.
 Look at the enlistment form sections F and G. That’s where recruits must sign to be transferred from the DEP to the active military.
 If you were already “in,” those sections would not be necessary.

-Caution: If you signed up for the National Guard or the reserves, you’re not in the DEP.
+Caution: If you signed up for the National Guard or the reserves, you may not be in the DEP.
 You can still get out by not going to basic training, but the rules are a little different.
 Call the hotline to talk about your situation.

 The following web sites have more information on the Delayed Entry Program: